 You should read the leaflet on terms and conditions carefully before signing the declaration/undertaking.
-By signing this declaration and submitting your application to NIEA, you are accepting that you have understood the conditions attached to the granting of a Derogation, that you are eligible to obtain a Derogation and that you will meet the terms and conditions relating to the Derogation this year.
+By signing this declaration and submitting your application to NIEA, you are accepting that you have understood the conditions attached to the granting of a derogation, that you are eligible to obtain a derogation and that you will meet the terms and conditions relating to the derogation this year.

-Nitrates Deroga itrates Derogation Application Form Section E: Declaration SECTION E: DECLARATION/UNDERTAKING TO BE COMPLETED BY APPLICANT to the best of my knowledge, the particulars given to e to comply with all the Derogation conditions set o SIGNED: g Smith DATE:
+Nitrates Derogation Application Form Section E: Declaration

+SECTION E: DECLARATION/UNDERTAKING TO BE COMPLETED BY APPLICANT

+I declare that, to the best of my knowledge, the particulars given by me in this form are correct at this time and that I undertake to comply with all the derogation conditions set out in the summary of the measures attached.

+SIGNED:

+J Smith

+DATE:

-Do you have enough land to meet the livestock manure nitrogen loading limits?
+Completing the application form (continued):-Do you have enough land to meet the livestock manure nitrogen loading limits?